 - More than 20 million on the company balance

 Listed small companies will have milder reporting requirements at least the first years.
-Additionally, for SMEs outside of the CSRD scope, simplified reporting standards will be developed to use on a voluntary basis.
+Additionally, for SMEs outside of the CSRD scope, simplified reporting standards will be developed for use on a voluntary basis.

 2. Expansion and clarification of sustainability reporting requirements

-Companies that have obligations under this directive will need to disclose more information related to the sustainability of their business model and supply chain.
-For example, companies have to report how their strategy and performance aligns with limiting global warming as formulated in the Paris Agreement (1.5°C-2°C).
+Companies that have obligations under this directive will need to disclose more information on the sustainability of their business model and supply chain.
+For example, companies have to report how their strategy and performance align with limiting global warming as formulated in the Paris Agreement (1.5°C-2°C).
 Next to that, other environmental factors need to be covered, such as water and marine resources, resource use and circular economy, pollution, biodiversity and ecosystems.
 Companies need to consider how to collect and process sustainability-related information, manage sustainability risks, and formulate targets and KPI’s to measure their progress.
-The Directive also gives a focus to clarification of double materiality assessment, which has a history of misinterpretation in past and current reporting.
+The Directive also gives focus to the clarification of the double materiality assessment, which has been misinterpretated in past and current reporting.

 3. Common set of reporting standards across Europe

 To harmonise sustainability reporting across the EU, companies will need to use sustainability reporting standards when they develop non-financial aspects of their management report.
 This gives users an integrated insight into a company’s sustainability performance.
 The first set of sustainability reporting standards is expected to be provided by October 2022.
 For the provision of these standards, the Commission will take into account existing sustainability reporting developments, such as: